GMLC-TDC/HELICS/docs/user-guide/advanced_topics/multiSourceInputs.md

 # Multi-Source Inputs

-On occasion it is useful to allow multiple source to feed an input, creating an _n_-to-one (publications to input) relationship for publications to inputs.
+On occasion it is useful to allow multiple source to feed an input, creating an _n_-to-one relationship (publications to input).
 This could occur in situations like a summing junction, or a switch that can be turned on or off from multiple other federates.
 Alternatively, a multi-source input can be a convenient way to collecting multiple inputs into a vector for processing by the federate.
 While technically supported prior to [2.5.1](https://github.com/GMLC-TDC/HELICS/releases/tag/v2.5.1) the control and access to this feature of HELICS was not well thought through or straightforward.
 The developments in 2.5.1 made it possible to specify a mathematical reduce operation on multiple inputs to allow access to them as a single value or vector.

 ## Mechanics of multi-input handling